-50 families share their current concerns and main successes managing time online.
-Plus a downloadable conversation sheet.
+50 families share their current concerns and main successes managing time online with Georgie Powell, digital wellbeing expert.

 As an expert in digital wellbeing, I am always giving advice to schools, businesses and parents on how to manage screen time in a safe and healthy way.
 But, as we all know, times have changed drastically over the past few months.
 Time online has doubled in many families.
 People are connected more than ever, especially kids.